photoprism/photoprism-docs/docs/known-issues.md

 # Known Issues

-This is a high-level overview of the currently unresolved issues.
-PhotoPrism follows a zero-bug policy, which means that we do our best to fix any issues we learn about.
-However, sometimes this is not immediately possible, for example due to dependencies on third-party libraries, other apps, or because it is a specific use case that we do not support at this time.
+PhotoPrism generally follows a zero-bug policy, which means that we do our best to provide a fix for every technical problem we learn about.
+However, sometimes this is not possible right away, for example because it needs to be fixed in a third-party library that our software depends on, or because it is a specific use case that we do not support at this time.

 !!! tldr ""
-    In order to improve readability and reduce maintenance, minor issues and those we plan to fix in the short term are not listed here.
-You can browse all reported bugs, ideas, and planned enhancements on [GitHub Issues](https://github.com/photoprism/photoprism/issues).
+    In order to improve readability and reduce maintenance effort, minor issues and those that we plan to resolve in the short term are not listed here.
+    You can browse all reported issues and planned enhancements on [GitHub Issues](https://github.com/photoprism/photoprism/issues).

 ## Self-Hosted Setup